-ARC +.020 long billet rod with bearing inserts for the Harbor Freight Predator 212cc engine.
-Fits both the Hemi and non-Hemi versions.
-3.328" center-to-center for a 1.188 rod journal and .709" wrist pin. the +.020" length for use with the stock crankshaft and stock style (dished or flat top) piston to lessen the pistons "in the hole" depth.
+ARC +.020" long billet rod with bearing inserts for the Harbor Freight Predator 212cc engine.
+Fits both the Hemi and Non-Hemi versions.
+3.328" center-to-center for a 1.188" rod journal and .709" wrist pin. the +.020" length for use with the stock crankshaft and stock style (dished or flat top) piston to lessen the pistons "in the hole" depth.
 Built from 7075-T651 aircraft grade aluminum.
 Uses ARC's custom manufactured bearing inserts and ARP rod bolts manufactured specifically for ARC.
-ARC has the only forced oiling scoop dipper rods available for these engines providing superior lubrication at the bearing journal.
+Our rods have the only forced oiling scoop dipper rods available for these engines providing superior lubrication at the bearing journal.

-Measure the crank pin diameter with the outside mic, it should measure 1.188" +/-.0005".
+Measure the crank pin diameter with the outside mic, it should measure 1.188-1.1875".
 Measure in several spots to insure roundness.
-If out of round more than .0005" it probably should be replaced.
+If larger than 1.188", crank journal should be polished down to spec.
+If journal is out of round more than .0005" it probably should be replaced.
 The crank pin finish should be smooth to the touch.

 Refer to instructions shipped with all rods and the video below for more detailed instructions.